Towards Interactive Reinforcement Learning with Intrinsic Feedback: Background

-The reward is discounted by the discount factor $\gamma$ to account for uncertainty in the model as the sum reaches further into the future and to ensure the math remains bounded.
-Given Eq. (\ref{expected_discounted_return}), as $\gamma \rightarrow 0$ the agent begins to value immediate reward over future reward.
-When $\gamma$ approaches 0 the agent becomes myopic and begins to only value immediate reward.
-Likewise, as $\gamma$ approaches 1 the agent becomes farsighted and begins value all future reward equally.
+where $\gamma$ is a discounting factor.
+Here $\gamma$ represents the uncertainty in the model as the sum reaches further into the future and to ensure the math remains bounded.
+Given \eqref{expected_discounted_return}, as $\gamma \rightarrow 0$ the agent becomes myopic and begins to only value immediate reward.
+Likewise, as $\gamma \rightarrow 1$ the agent becomes farsighted and begins to value all future rewards equally.

-Recall that through this maximization of the total discounted return, the agent learns behaviors represented as state-to-actions mappings.
-These mapping are defined by a policy $\pi: S \times A \rightarrow \mathbb{R}$ where $\pi(a | s)$ denotes the probability of taking an action in a given state under a policy $\pi$.
-A policy determines how the agent should behave in a given environment, and therefore is essential to the agent.
-There are two general methods for learning a policy in RL: generalized policy iteration and policy gradient.
-For readers unfamiliar with RL, these methods are further discussed in the \appendixrefsec{sec:appendix_rl} and \citet{sutton_rl_2018}.
+Maximizing $G_t$, the agent learns behaviors represented as a state-to-actions map.
+This mapping defines the policy $\pi: S \times A \rightarrow \mathbb{R}$, where $\pi(a | s)$ denotes the probability of taking an action in a given state under the policy $\pi$.
+Therefore, a policy $\pi$ determines how the agent should behave in the given environment.
+One approach to learn $\pi$ is known as value-based learning or generalized policy iteration \citep{sutton_rl_2018}, which involves evaluating states or state-action pairs.
+The state-value function denoted as $V_\pi(s)$ estimates the expected discounted return of state $s$, thenceforth following policy $\pi$ \citep{sutton_rl_2018}, such that

+where $R_{t+1}$ is the most recently received reward and $\gamma V_{\pi}(S_{t+1})$ is the estimated value of the future discounted return when starting from the next state.
+Alternatively, the action-value function (i.e., Q-function or Q-values) denoted as $Q_\pi(s, a)$ estimates the expected discounted return of state $s$ when taking action $a$ and thenceforth following policy $\pi$ \citep{sutton_rl_2018}, such that

+A popular partial sampling method for updating state-value or action-value functions is referred to as Temporal Difference (TD) learning.
+TD learning is considered a bootstrapping method as it learns a value function using the current estimate of the value function.
+The following formalizes the TD error using a state-value function:

+where same formalization applies to action-value function.
+The TD error can be interpreted as measuring the difference between the next state's value along with the reward received $R_{t+1} + \gamma V(s_{t+1})$ and the current state's estimated value $V(s_t)$.
+By minimizing the TD error, the agent learns a (sub-)optimal policy, which leads to greedy action selection as follows:

+On the other hand, policy gradient methods directly optimize the parameterized policy $\pi_\theta$ using the policy gradient theorem \citep{sutton_rl_2018}: